MicrosoftDocs/learn/learn-pr/azure-devops/host-build-agent/includes/2-choose-a-build-agent.md

 In this unit, you learn about some of the factors to consider when you're choosing a build agent.
-You learn about some of the benefits and limitations of using a Microsoft-hosted agent, as well as what's involved when you set up your own private build agent.
+You learn about some of the benefits and limitations of using a Microsoft-hosted agent, and what's involved when you set up your own private build agent.

 Let's see what's happening with the Tailspin web team.
 Tim, from operations, wants to learn more about how build agents work in Azure Pipelines.
 He starts a conversation with our developers, Andy and Mara.